Timeline of the COVID-19 pandemic in Ontario (2020): April

 On April 2, Lakeridge Health declared an outbreak of COVID-19 at Lakeridge Health Oshawa in Oshawa, and announced that one of its in-patient units would be temporarily closed after a hospital-acquired case of COVID-19 was transmitted to a health care worker treating the patient.

 The next day, models were released which projected that public health measures in the province prevented an estimated 220,000 cases and 4,400 deaths up to that point.
 Between 3,000 and 15,000 deaths related to COVID-19 were predicted with the current public health measures over the course of the pandemic, compared to a total projected 100,000 deaths if no action were taken, and if further measures are taken, models showed projections as low as 12,500 additional cases and 200 additional deaths by the end of April.
 The models projected that by April 30 there would be 80,000 cases and 1600 deaths under the current interventions.
 In addition, the government projected a peak use of ICU beds of 1200 beds by April 18 under their best-case scenario (with over 3000 ICU beds required under the worst-case scenario by April 30).

 On April 9, Ontario reported its first death of a healthcare worker, a man in his fifties in Brampton.

 On April 14 during an emergency session, the Legislative Assembly voted to extend the provincial state of emergency through May 12.

 In late April, the Canadian Armed Forces was deployed to five nursing homes in the Greater Toronto Area.
 (In Quebec, the CAF were deployed to 25 facilities.)

 May

-On May 1, Shanker Nesathurai, Chief Medical Officer of Health (CMOH) for Haldimand County and Norfolk County, both of which lie on the shores of Lake Erie, had issued an order under the provincial Health Protection and Promotion Act, which reads:
+On May 1, Shanker Nesathurai, Chief Medical Officer of Health (CMOH) for Haldimand County and Norfolk County, both of which lie on the shores of Lake Erie, had issued an order under the province's Health Protection and Promotion Act, which reads:

 By May 4, 2020, outbreaks on four different inpatient units were declared at Toronto Western Hospital.
 The first was declared on April 18 while three others were declared on April 30.
 On May 10, another outbreak was declared on another floor at the hospital.
 While the term outbreak differs in definition by hospital, Toronto Western Hospital defines it as the confirmation of one positive patient per unit.
 On May 13, the hospital's emergency department declared an outbreak after five of its staff tested positive.